-You can ride freely in the countryside, as horse riding is included in the Right of Public Access.
-But choose your path carefully and avoid soft ground to prevent damage.
+You can ride freely in nature as horse riding is included in the Right of Public Access.
+However, you should choose your path carefully and avoid soft ground in order to prevent damage.

-You must obtain the landowner’s permission before arranging organised or regular horse riding events on their land.
-If your events might have significant impact on the natural environment, such as damage to the ground, you must apply for a consultation with the county administrative board.
+You must obtain the landowner's permission before arranging any organised or regular horse riding events on their land.
+If your event could significantly impact the natural environment, including damaging the ground, you must apply for a consultation with the county administrative board.

-Horse riding is causing severe pressure on the Right of Public Access.
+Horse riding is having a major impact on the Right of Public Access.
 Equestrian sports are growing rapidly.
-About 100,000 people in Sweden go in for horse riding, and a growing number of companies offer riding on Icelandic horses.
-This is a very positive trend, but it does bring greater risks of damage to the ground and conflicts with landowners and other users of outdoor recreation areas.
+Around 100,000 people in Sweden enjoy horse riding and a growing number of companies offer riding lessons on Icelandic horses.
+This is a very positive trend.
+However, it carries a greater risk of damaging the ground, as well as disputes with landowners and users of outdoor recreation areas.

-There are quite a few things you can do as a rider to reduce the risk of ground damage and conflicts:
+There's quite a lot you can do as equestrian to reduce the risk of damaging the ground and/or getting into disputes:

-You must not ride within the grounds of a house: people living close to natural areas have the right not to be disturbed.
-How far the grounds of a house are considered to extend depends on local conditions.
-There is no rule saying exactly how far away from the house you must keep.
-What matters is the risk of disturbance to the occupants.
+You are not permitted to ride within the grounds of a house: people who live close to natural areas have a right to not be disturbed.
+How far the grounds of a house extend depends on local conditions.
+There are no rules that state exactly how far away from a house you must remain.
+What matters is the risk of disturbing the occupants.

-Cultivated ground is also off limits for horse riding.
-This includes lawns, plant nurseries, park plantations and the like.
-You may not ride over the grounds of a house or over cultivated ground at any time, whether there is a risk of ground damage or not.
+Cultivated ground is also off limits to horse riding.
+This includes lawns, plant nurseries, park plantations, etc. You are not permitted to ride across the grounds of a house or across cultivated ground at any time, whether or not there is a risk of damaging the ground.

-Because of the damage that horses’ hooves can do to the ground, the Right of Public Access is more restrictive for horse riders than for those on foot.
+Because of the damage that horses' hooves can cause to the ground, the Right of Public Access is more restrictive for equestrians than for those on foot.

-You must not ride in areas where there is a risk of damage to the ground.
-If you ride repeatedly in the same place the risk of damage may be so great that you will need permission from the landowner.
-The same goes for organised riding by large groups.
+You must not ride in areas in which there is a risk of damaging the ground.
+If you ride repeatedly in the same location, the risk of damage may be so great that you will require permission from the landowner.
+The same applies to organised riding by large groups.

-Although newly planted forest areas do not count as cultivated ground under the Swedish Penal Code, riding through a plantation of tender tree plants would certainly be regarded as trespassing.
+Although newly planted forest areas are not regarded as cultivated ground under the Swedish Penal Code, riding through a plantation of tender tree plants would certainly be regarded as trespassing.

-Horse riding is normally allowed on private roads.
-If it would cause severe damage to the road, however, a landowner can obtain permission to erect ‘no horse riding’ signs.
+Horse riding is normally permitted on private roads and tracks.
+However, if such riding would seriously damage the road or track, a landowner can obtain permission to erect a "no horse riding" sign.

-Horse riding on private roads in built-up areas may also be controlled under local traffic regulations.
-A landowner whose road is damaged by regular horse riding or trotting training can claim damages.
+Horse riding on private roads in built-up areas may also be subject to local traffic regulations.
+A landowner whose road is damaged by regular horse riding or trotting training can claim compensation.

 Jogging and hiking trails are designed to be used by people on foot.
-There is no general ban on riding horses on them.
+There is no general ban on riding horses on such trails.

-Many Swedish municipalities however have issued regulations banning horse riding on marked jogging trails and prepared ski trails.
-The ban is often indicated by the ‘No Horse Riding’ road sign.
+However, many Swedish municipalities have issued regulations banning horse riding on marked jogging trails and prepared ski trails.
+The ban is often indicated by a "no horse riding" sign.

-You must find out for yourself what the local situation is.
-The municipality and the police can give you information about local regulations.
+You are responsible for familiarising yourself with the local conditions.
+The municipality and the police can provide you with information about local regulations.

-National parks and nature reserves have special rules which usually restrict the Right of Public Access.
-Horse riding is generally only allowed on marked riding paths or trails.
-In some areas it is prohibited altogether.
-You will find English-language information folders and noticeboards around the area that explain what is allowed.
+National parks and nature reserves have special rules that usually restrict the Right of Public Access.
+Horse riding is generally only permitted on marked riding paths or trails.
+In some areas it is completely prohibited.
+You will find English language information folders and notice boards in the area that explain what is permitted.
 You can also ask the local municipality or county administrative board.

-There are a number of signs relating to horse riding in the countryside:
+There are a number of signs in the countryside relating to horse riding: